Crew

 fumes from the propellant gases they load into the Shuttle.

-The second image is a stitch of
+The above image is a stitch of

-two images at take-off.
 You can see the cloud layer we had that morning.

 It took